LSanten/LSanten.github.io/_mms-md/MARXIST-DIALECTICS.md

 External forces are also important, but dialectics understands that **external causes are the condition of change, while internal causes are the basis of change**.
 For example, a chicken sitting on an egg will lead to a baby chick, while the same chicken can sit on a rock forever and hatch nothing – the internal contradictions are the most important factor in the development and motion of not just the egg, but all things.

 ---
+## Decolonizing eurocentric marxist historical theories
+If some of these perspectives feel eurocentric, reductionist, or colonial.
+Please read about [about critiques of Marxisms](MARXISM-CRITIQUE-A.md) that contextualize this work further.

+---

 #theory-of-change #dialectics #marxism